alexbabits/damn-vulnerable-defi-ctfs/README.md

 ## #9 Puppet V2
 - Preface: Currently working!
 But can be fragile.
 You have to build Uniswap V2 carefully.
 I had a `duplicate bytecode` error, so I removed the bytecode from the .json file and it worked.
 This was the repo I mostly used: https://github.com/ret2basic/damn-vulnerable-defi-foundry from https://www.ctfwriteup.com/web3-security-research/damn-vulnerable-defi/puppet-v2

-- Goal: Uniswap v2 exchange is the price oracle for a lending pool.
+- Description/Goal: Uniswap v2 exchange is the price oracle for a lending pool.
 You start with 20 ETH and 10000 DVT tokens in balance.
 The pool has a 1,000,000 DVT tokens in balance.
 Drain the pool.

 - Topics: DEXs & LPs & oracles